vincent-antaki/cpn_access/README.md

 Continuous Petri Nets - Accessibility algorithms
 =======

-This repository contains Python implementation of that tests the Fireability, Reachability and Coverability algorithms of Continuous Petri Nets from Fraca and Haddad's [Complexity Analysis of Continuous Petri Nets]([https://inria.hal.science/hal-00926196](http://www.lsv.fr/Publis/PAPERS/PDF/FH-fundi15.pdf).
+This repository contains Python implementation of that tests the Fireability, Reachability and Coverability algorithms of Continuous Petri Nets from Fraca and Haddad [Complexity Analysis of Continuous Petri Nets](http://www.lsv.fr/Publis/PAPERS/PDF/FH-fundi15.pdf).

 Dependencies